 The Company currently has outstanding debt financing of \$55.4 million secured by 14 tax-exempt mortgage revenue bonds with a total par value of \$121.0 million plus approximately \$3.8 million in restricted cash.
 During February and March 2010, the Company placed approximately \$3.0 million of additional cash into the restricted cash account.
 This outstanding debt is made up of two credit facilities.
 The first is with Bank of America and has an outstanding balance of \$49.9 million.
 This Bank of America facility was entered into in June 2009, and has a one-year term with a six-month renewal option held by the Partnership.
 The facility bears interest at a floating interest rate equal to daily LIBOR plus 390 basis points.
 Financial covenants for the Bank of America facility include the maintenance of a leverage ratio not to exceed 70% and a minimum liquidity of \$5.0 million by the Partnership.
 Additionally, the properties which secure the bond portfolio which is collateral for the Bank of America facility are to maintain, as a group, a minimum debt service coverage of 1.1 to 1 and a loan to value ratio not to exceed 75%.
 At December 31, 2009, the Partnership was in compliance with these covenants.
-Subsequent to December 2009, the Company was notified by Bank of America that it was no longer in compliance with the minimum debt service coverage covenant.
-During January, February and March 2010, the Company transferred additional collateral of approximately \$4.6 million to Bank of America to maintain compliance with the covenant.
+Subsequent to December 2009, the Company transferred additional collateral of approximately \$4.6 million to Bank of America to maintain compliance with the covenant.
 The second credit facility is with Omaha State Bank and has an outstanding balance of \$5.5 million.
 This facility is a term loan that matures on June 30, 2011, is collateralized by one tax-exempt mortgage revenue bond with a par value of \$8.9 million and bears interest at a fixed annual rate of 6.5% per annum.